 Sometimes we fancy simple home-cooked comfort food.
-For us there is nothing better than a cheap and cheerful Irish-inspired colcannon with a soft-set egg and crispy bacon.
+For us, there is nothing better than a cheap and cheerful Irish Colcannon with bacon and a soft-set egg.
 This meal offers great flavours and a variety of textures to please anyone!

 This recipe started with a summer barbeque.
-We had a lovely smoky, grilled feast in the garden with all the traditional sides including potato salad and a coleslaw.
+We had a lovely smoky, grilled feast in the garden with all the traditional sides including potato salad and a Cabbage Slaw.
 At the end of it, we had some new potatoes and some sweetheart cabbage left to use.
-And that’s how out version of Colcannon was born.
+And that’s how our version of Colcannon was born!

 What is Colcannon?

 Colcannon is a traditional Irish dish, typically made with mashed potatoes and either cabbage or kale.
-Irish Colcannon is normally served with either ham or sausages and a fried egg.
+Irish Colcannon is normally served with either ham or sausages and sometimes a fried egg.
 The name of the dish was first recorded in history by a Welsh traveller William Bulkeley.
-Spookily, he first had this dish on a Halloween night in Dublin… I will certainly make this again at the end of the month.
-I might just add speckles of blood-coloured sriracha sauce…
+Spookily, he first had this dish on a Halloween night in Dublin… So if you are making this Irish Bacon Colcannon for Halloween, why not drizzle it all with some spicy chilli sauce for the spooky effect!

-It is a straight forward recipe with every-day ingredients and simple methods.
-To start, just boil some potatoes, shred and cook some cabbage.
-Almost any cabbage will do: we tried it with white, green, savoy and sweetheart cabbage and they all taste great.
+It is a straightforward recipe with everyday ingredients and simple methods.
+To start, just boil some potatoes.
+Shred and boil the cabbage.
+Almost any cabbage will do: we tried it with white, green, savoy and sweetheart cabbage and they all taste great in this recipe.
+We opted for sweetheart cabbage on this occasion!

 You can use either streaky or back bacon rashers for this recipe.
 Just make sure it is crispy.
 Adding oil to the pan may not make it any healthier but really helps with the crispiness and browning.

-And here you have your modern colcannon that you can enjoy anytime you have some leftover cabbage.
-The recipe can be easily halved or doubled, just make sure to poach eggs in separate pans if poaching more than 4.
+And here you have the modern colcannon with bacon topped with a runny poached egg!
+Enjoy it anytime you have some leftover cabbage.
+These Irish potatoes and cabbage can be easily halved or doubled, just make sure to poach eggs in separate pans if poaching more than 4.

 - 750 g new potatoes halved